abienvenu/Kyela/README.md

 CHANGELOG
 ---------

+* v1.1 : Hide Choice priority, this is purely internal data
 * v1.0 : Added ability to add comments
 * v0.9 : Added ability to lock a poll
 * v0.8 : Added ability to add custom HTML above and below the poll